hjelfman/hjelfman.github.io/arc/index.md

 <p>In this piece, Karen Forbes interviews Joshua Prince-Ramus on his more prominent buildings: The Seattle Public Library, Wyly Theater, Caltech buildings, and Kortjik LLLibrary.
 They discuss the importance of location to architecture, the role of architecture in helping society, and considerations of construction.
 In terms of the Wyly Theater, he discusses his design principles for it, his favorite form of the the theater, and other highlights.</p>

-<blockquote">Forbes, Karen, and Peter Zumthor.
+<blockquote>Forbes, Karen, and Peter Zumthor.
 Site Specific: Conversations with Peter Zumthor, Steven Holl, Róisín Heneghan, Bjarne Mastenbroek, Bjarke Ingels, Joshua Prince-Ramus, Patrik Schumacher, Kjetil Thorsen, Craig Dykers, and Harry Gugger. , 2015.
 Print.</blockquote>

 ***